pyeventsourcing/eventsourcing-sqlalchemy/README.md

     DBSessionMiddleware, db_url='sqlite:///:memory:'
 )

-# Build the middleware stack (this happens when you run the app).
+# Build the middleware stack (happens automatically when the FastAPI app runs in a Web app server).
 fastapi_app.build_middleware_stack()

 # Define an adapter for the scoped session.